Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Notre Dame vs. USC College Football Odds, Plays and Insights

-The No. 13 Notre Dame Fighting Irish (5-1) are 7-point favorites heading into their matchup on Saturday, October 23, 2021 against the USC Trojans (3-3).
-This game has an over/under of 58 points.
+The USC Trojans (3-3) will look to defy oddsmakers when they hit the field against the No. 13 Notre Dame Fighting Irish (5-1) on Saturday, October 23, 2021 as a 7-point underdog.
+The point total for the game is set at 57.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.